kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 #{1 2 3 4}
 ```

 Attempting to create a `set` using this literal form will throw if there are duplicates.
-Instead the `set` function should be used on a vector
+Instead the `hash-set` function should be used on a vector

 ```clojure
 user=> #{1 2 3 4 1}